fniessink/toisto/docs/software.md

 {
     "the car is black": {
         "affirmative": {
-            "en": "The car is black",
+            "en": "The car is black.",
-            "nl": "De auto is zwart"
+            "nl": "De auto is zwart."
         },
         "negative": {
-            "en": "The car is not black",
+            "en": "The car is not black.",
-            "nl": "De auto is niet zwart"
+            "nl": "De auto is niet zwart."
         }
     }
 }